 As a culmination of their work on Script to Performance, members of the IGS Theatricks classes performed two plays Children of the Black Skirt and The Popular Mechanicals.

-For many of the students, this was their first performance in a full production, said Drama Teacher and show Director Ned Manning said that
+For many of the students, this was their first performance in a full production, said Drama Teacher and show Director Ned Manning.

 “We are very proud of their efforts,” he said.